simpleiot/simpleiot/docs/user/onewire.md

 A 4.6kΩ pull-up resistor is needed between the 1-wire signal and 3.3V.

+See [this page](https://pinout.xyz/pinout/1_wire#) for more information.

+TODO: add schematic

 ## Supported devices

 Simple IoT currently supports 1-wire temperature sensors such as the DS18B20.
 This is a very popular and practical digital temperature sensor.
+Each sensor has a unique address so you can address a number of them using a single 1-wire port.